 What is triple point?

-It is the temperature and pressure at which substance coexist in solid, liquid and gaseous phase in thermodynamic equilibrium.
+It is the temperature and pressure at which substances coexist in solid, liquid and gaseous phases in thermodynamic equilibrium.

 Fig 3 Triple point for substance other than water

 What is the triple point for water?

 0.006 112 bar pressure and the temperature 273.16 Kelvin (or 0.01°C) is the triple point of water ( refer fig 4).
 This 0.01°C temperature is an internationally accepted point for the Absolute Temperature scale.